Click on the the map or choose from the list below to get directly to the pilot of interest:

 The pre-validation sessions in the Andalusian pilot took place in person in the social centers of the villages during two-hour workshops following the agreed protocol.

 Laura Fiorini (click here to send her an email)

 Tuscany + Apulia, Italy

-In Italy Pharaon will focus on improving the quality of life at home for older vulnerable subjects or mild/moderately frail individuals.
-In doing so, the pilot will emphasize correct health management and monitoring at home.
+The Italian pilots aim at improving the quality of life at home for older vulnerable people or mild/moderately frail individuals.
+In doing so, the pilots emphasize correct health management and monitoring at home.